-The division has more than 650 employees, insures over 650,000 individuals and over one million vehicles, and has more than 48,000 car loans outstanding.
-Its products are offered through a Canada-wide direct distribution network of nearly 7,000 automobile and other motor vehicle dealers, original equipment manufacturers and preferred partnerships.
-Distributors demand one-stop shopping for their aftermarket needs and iA Financial Group is one of the few companies that can provide it.
+The division has more than 700 employees, insures nearly 600,000 individuals and over one million vehicles, and has more than 52,000 car loans outstanding.
+Its products are offered through a Canada-wide direct distribution network of close to 7,000 automobile and other motor vehicle dealers, original equipment manufacturers and preferred partnerships.
+This distribution network benefits from one of the broadest suite of product offerings in the Canadian market.

-(In millions of dollars, unless otherwise indicated) 2021 2020 Variation
+(In millions of dollars, unless otherwise indicated) 2022 2021 Variation

-Sales
+Sales [†]

-Creditor a,20 244 261 (7%)
+Creditor 1 223 244 (9%)

-P&C" 331 271 22%
+P&C 392 331 18%

-Car loans a 534 440 21%
+Car loans 635 534 19%

-Total 1,109 972 14%
+Total 1,250 1,109 13%

-Dealer Services sales totaled \$1,109 million in 2021.
-The division continues to expand its presence across Canada by signing deals with large dealership groups and car manufacturers, and by developing new products and partnerships.
+Dealer Services sales totalled \$1.3 billion in 2022, up 13% from the previous year.
+The division continues to expand its presence across Canada by signing deals with original equipment manufacturers and dealer groups, and developing new products and partnerships.